mskcc-omics-workflows/access_data_analysis_nf/README.md

 **The subsequent steps are run separately for each patient `{patient_id}`.**
 -----------------------------
+### 1. Biometrics
+- Runs steps from the python package [biometrics](https://cmo-ci.gitbook.io/biometrics/).
+- Create biometrics input file using the patient json and standard BAM path templates
+- ***Extraction*** to get pileup and coverage information from the BAM files
+- ***Genotype*** for finding sample matches and mismatches
+- ***Sex mismatch*** determination
+- Based on the genotype and sex mismatch output files to create a CSV ***summary*** file.
+  - genotype_qc_status is marked FAIL if there are any unexpected mismatches, and sex_mismatch_qc_status is marked FAIL if any of the samples has a sex mismatch.

 ### 2. Find FACETS fit
 - Selects optimal FACETS fit for each IMPACT sample (prioritizing reviewed/QC-passed).
 - Falls back to default fit if needed.